 Not because it got hard.

-Because it had stopped being useful.
+Because it had stopped being useful (or fun).

 Every placement at a real company meant old codebases, maintenance tasks, and no room to do anything new.
 I'm a creative person.
 Constraints are fine.
 Boredom isn't.